Continuing Education Activity

 - General protein malnutrition

-- Inflammatory bowel disease (Crohn disease > ulcerative colitis) can contribute to AC in several ways, one of which is general malnutrition impeding wound healing.
+- Inflammatory bowel disease (Crohn disease more than ulcerative colitis) can contribute to AC in several ways, one of which is general malnutrition impeding wound healing.

-The most common cause of AC, with the organisms below isolated in over 50-80% of lesions.
+Infection is the most common cause of AC and the organisms listed below have been isolated in over 50-80% of lesions.

 - Increased exposure to infecting microbes or factors that increase the microbial burden of skin flora such as poor hygiene, oral thrush, gingival disease/poor dentition